-The purpose of this report is to provide the Board with information regarding Toronto Community Housing's ("TCHC") Vacant Unit Turnaround Process and associated standards.
-Reducing the time, it takes to make vacant units available for rent is an essential part of TCHC's operational efficiency efforts.
+The purpose of this report is to provide the Tenant Services Committee and the Board with information regarding Toronto Community Housing's ("TCHC") Vacant Unit Turnaround Process and associated standards.
+Reducing the time, it takes to make vacant units available for rent is an essential part of

+TCHC's operational efficiency efforts.
 While TCHC's overall vacancy rate was 1.43% at the end of June (29% favourable against the Service Manager target of 2%), the organization remains committed to finding opportunities to swiftly allocate vacant units to waiting families.